nachocaru/xaprb.com/content/blog/2011-01-22-version-1-1-8-of-better-cacti-templates-released.md

 date: "2011-01-22"
 permalink: /2011/01/22/version-1-1-8-of-better-cacti-templates-released/
 categories:
-  - Cacti
+  - Databases
-  - PHP
+  - Monitoring
-  - SQL
+  - Operations
-  - Sys Admin
+  - Programming
 ---
 I've released version 1.1.8 of the [Better Cacti Templates][1] project.
 This release includes a bunch of bug fixes and several important new graphs.
 There are [graphs][2] for the new [response-time statistics exposed in Percona Server][3], and a new set of graphs for [MongoDB][4].